 #2: Manage consent

-Not only can your CRM software compile and store your user data in one location, but it can also store a piece of accompanying information that is critical for GDPR compliance – user consent.
+Not only can your CRM software compile and store your user data in one location, but it can also track and hold accompanying information that is critical for GDPR compliance – legitimate interest.

 According to Article 6 of the GDPR, businesses who collect and process data must do so under one of 6 legal bases: